vhs/vhs-laser-access/README.md

 - NFC CE0 GPIO08 pin 24
 - NFC CE1 GPIO07 pin 26

-## Check Maintanance Status Over MQTT
+# MQTT for Maintanance Status

-Will check for ok status over MQTT before allowing the laser switch to be unlocked.
+This app will check for "ok" status over MQTT before allowing the laser switch to be unlocked.
 This status is set by LCC and gives the LCC a quick way to take the laser out of service whenever necessary.

-# Running the app

-1. install `node` (v22 or greater, ideally) and `yarn`.
-2. create a `./config.json` file, see `./src/Configuration.ts` for the schema of this file.
-3. `yarn install` will install packages.
-4. `yarn build` will compile the typescript code into `./dist`.
-5. `yarn start` will compile the code and run it.
-6. `yarn test` will compile the code and test it.
-7. visit `http://127.0.0.1:3000/` to view the running server

-## Runtime options

-- `NODE_ENV=test yarn start` disable mqtt while running (see `./comms/MqttManager.ts`)
-- `yarn start -- --gpio-in` for testing, type 0+newline or 1+newline to toggle the main switch on and off (see `./src/hardware/MockGpio.ts`)
-- `yarn node ./dist/main.js` run without re-compiling first
-- `NODE_ENV=test yarn node ./dist/main.js --gpio-in` combine all of the above

 # Deploying to a raspberry pi